dsoftwareinc/wiwik/docs/arch/env-vars.md

 #### `SQL_ENGINE`, `SQL_DATABASE`, `SQL_USER`, `SQL_PASSWORD`, `SQL_HOST`, `SQL_PORT`

-by default sqlite3 will be used if these variables are not set.
+by default, sqlite3 will be used if these variables are not set.
 When `SQL_ENGINE` is set to `django.db.backends.postgresql`, postgres backend will be used connecting to the host/port/db using the user/password.